TIBET'S HIDDEN PRISONERS

 Yet, thanks to the brave testimonials of Tibetans, we can shine a light on some of Tibet’s most notorious institutions.

 "I am one of those who survived prison.
 There are some older Tibetan prisoners serving long sentences who have a wife and children at home.
 I wished I could serve their sentences on their behalf and let them go [...]
 I am committed to speaking to people in the outside world on behalf of my fellow Tibetan political prisoners who are in Chinese prisons." - Gonpo Thinley, a former prisoner and torture survivor.

-Free Tibet is campaigning on the cases of six detainees and prisoners.
+Free Tibet is campaigning on the cases of 10 detainees and prisoners.
 Some of them were arrested for resisting the occupation, others for peacefully expressing their culture.
 What they have in common is that they have been shut off from the world, with the authorities refusing to reveal details of their condition and exact location.

 We want to force the authorities to reveal the location of these prisoners and to push for their release.
 For each case we have at least one action that you can do to put pressure on the authorities.
 We need them to hear our voices so that they know that the world is watching.

 Wangdu was a HIV/AIDS activist in Lhasa.
 He was detained on 14 March 2008 during the protests against the Chinese occupation.
-He was later charged with espionage and sentenced to life imprisonment for sending an email about the crackdowns he witnessed on Tibetan protesters that year, which the authorities claimed was “intelligence” that touched on “the security and interests of the nation.”
+He was later charged with espionage and sentenced to life imprisonment for sending an email about the crackdowns he witnessed on Tibetan protesters that year, which the authorities claimed was “intelligence” that threatened “the security and interests of the nation.”
 Wangdu was also accused of having established a group with Migmar Dondrub, Phuntsog Dorje and Tsewang Dorje to incite a “Tibetan people’s uprising” by distributing flyers and CDs.

 According to Chinese officials, Wangdu is detained in Drapchi prison.
 His current detention conditions and wellbeing are unknown.